Ralph Ellsworth: College football

-In 1944, Ellsworth got less playing time at Navy since he was only a plebe on a team loaded with talent, but he still managed to average about a half of play per game.
-Navy was one of the country's best programs that year, rising to #2 in the rankings by the end of the season.
-Their final game was against #1 Army, only the 3rd meeting between a #1 and #2 team and the first to end the season for a de facto National Championship game.
+In 1944, Ellsworth had less playing time at Navy Midshipmen since he was only a freshman on a team loaded with talent, but he still managed to average about half a game per game.
+Navy was one of the country's best programs that year, rising to second in the rankings by the end of the season.
+Their final game was against top-ranked Army Black Knights football, only the third meeting between a first-ranked and second-ranked team and the first to serve as a de facto national championship game.
 Navy lost 23–7.
-Despite Ellsworth's diminished roll in 1944, he was drafted again, this time in the 11th round of the 1945 NFL draft, #128 overall, by the Chicago Bears.
+Despite Ellsworth's diminished role in 1944, he was drafted again, this time in the 11th round of the 1945 NFL draft, 128th overall, by the Chicago Bears.

-In October 1945, Ellsworth resigned from the Academy and returned to Texas, not because of a lack of playing time he said, but because of changes at the school and out of a desire to marry his fiancé.
+In October 1945, Ellsworth resigned from the Academy and returned to Texas, not because of a lack of playing time he said, but because of changes at the school and a desire to marry his fiancé.
 When he started at Navy, one could graduate in 3 years, but when World War II ended the school returned to a 4-year standard.
 In addition he was told that he might not get a commission due to water on his knee which didn't impact his football or track performance.
 An honor student, his grades were never an issue.

 He finished the 1945 season with two memorable plays.
-Against Texas A&M he ran for an 81-yard touchdown, which was the 2nd longest in school history at the time; and then in the 1946 Cotton Bowl, he threw a 50-yard touchdown pass to Bobby Layne allowing him to score touchdowns by running, passing and catching the ball.
-In the same game, he also pitched a ball to Layne for a touchdown.
+Against Texas A&M he ran for an 81-yard touchdown, which was the second longest in school history at the time; and then in the 1946 Cotton Bowl, he threw a 50-yard touchdown pass to Bobby Layne, having scored touchdowns by running, passing and catching in the same game.
+He also pitched a ball to Layne for a touchdown.
 Ellsworth had a good game himself as he was the Longhorns' leading rusher that day with 82 yards.

 In 1946, Ellsworth would again find himself playing for a national contender as the Longhorns started the season ranked #1, but two losses cost them any chance at a conference championship or bowl game.
 Ellsworth was injured early in the season, and missed several games, but still managed to be named third team all-conference.
 Following the season, Ellsworth was drafted for a third time, this time by the Cleveland Browns in the 9th round of 1947 AAFC Draft, but again he passed on pro football to return to Texas.

 In 1947, Ellsworth had already played four years of football and had sought a waiver to play a fifth, since one season was at Navy.
 He participated in spring drills, was talked about in the media as a returning player and made the school's roster.
 However, it does not seem as though he appeared in any games.